zanata/zanata.github.io/_posts/2016-08-10-zanata-version-3-9-3.md

 author: Ding-Yi Chen
 author_username: definite
 ---
-zanata-server-3.9.1 is released and deploy to all our servers.
+zanata-server-3.9.3 is released and deploy to all our servers.
-Please

 ## Highlights

-This release includes many UI changes and improvements to the web interface for web UI users, REST API users and system administrators.
+This release fixes the login problems for Fedora and Yahoo authentication.
+As will as many UI changes and improvements to the web interface for web UI users, REST API users and system administrators.

 ### For Web UI End Users
 * 0% matched translation will never bother you again in TM panel.